jyn514/jyn514.github.io/content/things-are-getting-scary.md

 ## GLM

+GLM 5.3-flash can be downloaded and modified by anyone in the world.

-The GLM ("General Language Model") family of models is developed by Z.ai Co. (formerly Zhipu AI), which is a Chinese AI lab.
+The GLM ("General Language Model") family is developed by Z.ai Co. (formerly Zhipu AI), which is a Chinese AI lab.
 When the model is hosted by Z.ai, it comes with restrictions required by law:

 ![GLM 5.3-flash refuses to tell me how to build a pipe bomb](/assets/pipebomb.png)

-Z.ai releases its models [publicly on the internet](https://huggingface.co/zai-org/GLM-5.3-Flash/).
+Z.ai releases its models [publicly on the internet](https://huggingface.co/zai-org/GLM-5.3-Flash/) ("open-weight" models).
-Once it does so, organizations such as [dealignai](https://dealign.ai/) release ["abliterated" models](https://huggingface.co/dealignai/GLM-5.3-Flash-ABLITERATED-NVFP4) with their task refusals surgically removed.
+Once it does so, organizations such as [DeAlignAI](https://dealign.ai/) release ["abliterated" models](https://huggingface.co/dealignai/GLM-5.3-Flash-ABLITERATED-NVFP4) with their task refusals surgically removed.
 DealignAI says the abliterated model scores 0% on [Harmbench-320][Harmbench], which tests whether models refuse to complete tasks about disinformation, cybercrime, biological weapons, and other illegal acts such as building a pipe bomb.

 In other words, this model is willing to do basically anything.

 [Harmbench]: https://www.harmbench.org/

 ## Flash

+GLM 5.3-flash is possible to run locally on stock consumer hardware.

 "Flash" is mostly an advertising term—it's relative to other models, not a specific technical approach.
 Various people online have run benchmarks of GLM 5.3-flash locally.
 Here's [one example][hiroshi-benchmark] showing around 20 tokens/second on a ~6k USD NVIDIA GPU.